RohanMohite2001/Block-Dodge/README.md

 # Block-Dodge
-It is 2D android fun game
+  It is 2D android fun game.
+We have to dodge the blocks from getting hit by player.
+# OutPut